agentjimlam/6m-software-m4-node-app-for-devops/Notes-4.5.md

 Why we separate our build and test set-ups in config.yml
 - so that we know where the code fail, is it in build or in the test stage?

+Where are the containers created?
+- on CircleCi servers